NSS-Day-Cohort-55/client-side-mastery/07-nashville-kennels/chapters/REACT_EDIT.md

 1. In the edit form components, fetch the data of the employee, location, or owner within a `useEffect()` and pre-fill the forms.
 1. Add the appropriate routes to `ApplicationViews` to render the edit form when the user clicks the edit button.
 1. Update **`<EmployeeManager>`**, **`<LocationManager>`** and **`<OwnerManager>`** with an `update` method to modify existing objects in the API.

+## Bonus Practice: Add Drop the dropdowns for Location and Customer
+1. Refer back to the AnimalForm and include dropdowns for Location and Customer.
+You will need to include fetch calls for the list data and useEffect.
+1. Make sure your data will support each of these requests.
+Double check your properties on each object and that they relate to good data.